DBMS Tutorial

 2. Social media platforms: DBMSs store and manage user profiles, posts, comments, and other data for social media platforms.

-3. Financial systems: DBMSs are used to store and manage financial data, including transactions, accounts, and customer information, for banks and other financial institutions.
+3. Financial systems: DBMSs store and manage financial data, including transactions, accounts, and customer information, for banks and other financial institutions.

 Features & Characteristics of DBMS